omarbelkady/Java/README.md

 After, performing research, I found out java is very popular and use a lot in the industry.
 Thank you 6342 56837.
 Java is Method Naming Camel case= blaBlaBla.
 Java Class Naming is Pascal Case=BlaBlaBla
+Make sure you use a real computer to code in Java

 ## Class Naming is Pascal Case:
 ```java